opendistro/for-elasticsearch-docs/docs/elasticsearch/ux.md

 ```

-## Pagination
+## Paginate results

-Use the `from` and `size` parameters to return results to your users one page at a time.
+The `from` and `size` parameters return results to your users one page at a time.

 The `from` parameter is the document number that you want to start showing the results from.
 The `size` parameter is the number of results that you want to show.
 Together, they let you return a subset of the search results.